mwfj/CMU_15213_CSAPP3E_Lab/Linking/README.md

 + `.rel.data`:Relocations information for any global variables that are referenced or defined by the module.
 In general, any initialized global variable whose initial value is the address of a global variable or externally defined function will need to be modified.
 + `.debug`: A debugging symbol table with entries for **local variables** and **typedefs defined** in the program, **global variable defined and referenced** in the program, and the original C source file.
 It is only present if the compiler driver is invoked with the `-g` flag.
 + `.line` : A **mapping** between **line numbers in the original C source program** and **machine code instructions** in the `.text` section.
 It is only present if the compiler driver is invoked with the `-g` flag.
-+ `.strlab`: A **string table for the symbol tables** in the `.symtab` and `.debug` section and for the section names in the section headers.
++ `.strlab`: A **string table for the symbol tables** in the `.symtab` and `.debug` section and for the section names in the section headersm, where the variable name and function name stored at this section(end by `00` in hex  or `\0` in string).
 A string table is a sequence of null-terminated character strings.

 ## Linker Symbols